Team-309-Hydro-Pro/TeamCode.github.io/ESP32/README.md

 2 - Download boot.py file.

-3 - Change the code to import esp32_setup, and run the code.
+3 - Change the code of boot.py to import esp32_setup, and run the code.

 4 - Change it back to import async_mqtt_uart and run the code.